Recommender systems based on graph embedding techniques: A comprehensive review: Discussions and outlook

-\textbf{To promote model accuracy, how can analysis on graph topology contribute to graph embedding-based recommendation?} In making great strides in recommender systems from conventional to graph embedding-based recommendation, are we really achieve much progress on its performance?
-This debate has been raised more than once in recent years, where Dacrema et al. \cite{dacrema2019we} threw cold water on the recent DNN-based recommendation and proved that conventional recommendation models can outperform graph embedding-based ones in tasks for predicting implicit user-item interactions.
-This conclusion is also verified and extended by the simulation results in Sec.~\ref{evaluation}.
-In terms of that, graph topology analysis behind conventional recommendation seemly still plays an essential role.
-Indeed, recent works combining graph topology analysis on, for example, subgraphs, motifs, and neighborhoods with graph embedding-based recommendation promoted the performance of such as random walking.
-For future research, analyzing higher-order graph topology \cite{sizemore2018cliques, shi2019totally, battiston2020networks, shi2021computing}, namely network cycles, cliques, and cavities, is seemly valuable, for such topology is able to uncover higher-order relations between nodes in graph representations beyond pair-wise relations as most current methods constrained to and reveal higher-order dependencies between nodes.
-For its combinations with graph embedding-based recommendation, it is positive that utilizing higher-order graph topology to guide random walking, to refine or reconstruct graph representations for more sufficient expression beyond the conventional three categories in Sec.~\ref{graph_representation} (like what hypergraphs \cite{ouvrard2020hypergraphs, battiston2020networks} do), and to guide label propagation (or message passing) in GNNs seemly are three promising breakthroughs.
+To promote model accuracy, how could graph topological analysis contribute to graph embedding-based recommendation?
+In making great strides in recommender systems from conventional recommendation to graph embedding-based one, are we really making much progress on its performance?
+This debate has been raised many times in recent years, where Dacrema et al. \cite{dacrema2019we} threw cold water on DNN-based recommendation (a recently prevalent focus) and proved that conventional recommendation models can still achieve higher accuracy compared to graph embedding-based ones in some tasks, as verified in Sec.~\ref{evaluation}.
+In view of that, graph topological analysis (the rationale behind conventional recommendation ) seemly still plays a large role in model's accuracy.
+As yet, recent research into combining graph topological analysis on subgraphs, motifs or neighborhoods with graph embedding-based recommendation has come to see the merit in improving the performance of model's accuracy.
+For future research, analyzing graph's higher-order topological characteristics \cite{sizemore2018cliques, shi2019totally, battiston2020networks, shi2021computing}, namely network cycles, cliques and cavities, and employing them into graph embedding-based recommendation appears to be a potential direction, for these characteristics can be used to uncover higher-order relations between nodes, which are beyond nodes' pair-wise relations where most current methods concentrated.
+Methodologically, in order to realize the combination between graph's higher-order characteristics and graph embedding-based recommendation, it could resort to utilizing higher-order graph topology as a guideline for random walking in some graph embedding-based recommendation models.
+In addition, it is also positive to base more sufficient graph representations (like hypergraphs \cite{ouvrard2020hypergraphs, battiston2020networks}) beyond the conventional three categories in Sec.~\ref{graph_representation} on their higher-order topology.
+Moreover, designing novel label propagation (or message passing) mechanisms for GNNs based on graph's higher-order topology is also a promising direction.